-PEAC 20 TAI JI QUAN 1 Unit Activity: 3 hours
+PEAC 20 TAI JI QUAN

 Tai Ji Quan (Tai Chi) is a Chinese traditional exercise for the body and mind, which tones muscles, improves flexibility, and reduces stress.
 Tai Ji Quan, as a slow, rhythmic movement with meditation has been recognized by medical experts worldwide as an effective way to achieve relaxation, decrease high blood pressure, promote cardiovascular fitness, and slow the aging process.
 May be taken four times for credit.
 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.
 Gen Ed Applicable.
 UC/CSU